murbar/react-editable-record-list-demo/planning.md

+# TODO

+- press TAB to move to next field
+- possibly made edit mode active for whole record, for
+- inputs for number, bool, and choice

+# Features

 User is presented with a list of record rows
 User can add a new record
 User can delete a record